zoltan977/PizzaParty/README.md

 ## Demo

-You can test the running upplication on this [demo](https://pizza-yo0m.onrender.com) link.
+You can test the running application on this [demo](https://pizza-yo0m.onrender.com) link.

 ## Screenshots